financeasist/cinema/README.md

 ##### used jdk 1.8, Spring Tool Suite 3.8.1 IDE, AWT and Swing for gui.
 OS: Windows 8
 ___
 ##### How to run
-*When you have cloned directory on your local machine, import a project to IDE and run CinemaGuiMain.java*
+*When you have cloned directory on your local machine, import a project to IDE and run CinemaGuiMain.java* *Change text file encoding to UTF-8 in project's properties*

 ___
 ##### Example: